Refinitiv/Real-Time-SDK/CSharp/README.md

 RTSDK CSharp supports connectivity to the following platforms:

-- Refinitiv Real-Time Distribution System (RSSL/RWF connections): ADS/ADH all supported versions
+- LSEG Real-Time Distribution System (RSSL/RWF connections): ADS/ADH all supported versions
-- Refinitiv Real-Time: Refinitiv Real-Time Deployed
+- LSEG Real-Time: LSEG Real-Time Deployed
-- Refinitiv Real-Time Hosted
+- LSEG Real-Time Hosted
-- Refinitiv Real-Time - Optimized (RTO)
+- LSEG Real-Time - Optimized (RTO)
-- Refinitiv Direct Feed
+- Real Time Direct

 NOTE: Connectivity to RDF-Direct is supported for Level 1 and Level 2 data.
 Connectivity to RTO is supported with V2 Authentication that requires Service account creation.
 The ability to create Service credentials is forthcoming.